 You can use several plotting functions from the

 to visualize the results.
 For example

-the relative line loading in % of all AC lines and DC links of the network.
+in % or the optimized expansion of all AC lines and DC links of the network.

 To save the results you can write them to csv files.
 These functionalites can be specified also in the ‘args’ dictionary.